alandoyle/helper-scripts/README.md

 # helper-scripts

-A small collection of helper scripts for Ubuntu 22.04
+A small collection of helper scripts for Ubuntu 22.04 (some of these will be replaced by Ansible when I get some time....)

 System scripts included